Geoff’s Wedding

 They're how people see themselves in their head.
 Yeah.

-Oh, I could figure that out.
+Oh, I can figure that out.
 But they embody it.

 Yeah, yeah.
 But they actually are.